Customer care

 Vulnerability is complex and can affect us all in many ways throughout the course of our lives, and we want to make sure that we're giving you the assistance you need, when you need it.

 Our Customer Care Policy outlines our commitment to you, as a Flick customer, to do our very best to support you and continually bring you top-notch service.
+Our policy complies with the Consumer Care Obligations set by the Electricity Authority.

 Red, pink and yellow kiwi bird illustrations